 Several swim spa models have a section dedicated for cooldown and relaxation.
 This area generally doesn’t hold more than one or two people at a time, and its jets mimic those found in traditional hot tubs.
 This area helps massage tired or sore muscles and lets you decompress after a good workout.

 How we evaluated the best swim spas

 Richards also encourages you to purchase a swim spa directly from a reputable dealer in your area.
-This is because installing your spa may come with some necessary plumbing or electrical work.
-A dealer will be able to recommend a reputable plumber or electrician in your area to ensure your spa’s warranty is compromised during self installation.
+This is because installing your spa may come with plumbing or electrical work, and a dealer will be able to recommend a respected tradesperson to ensure your spa’s warranty is compromised during self installation.

 Christine Schulte, president of the American Physical Therapy Association’s Aquatic Physical Therapy Division, said you should always go to a professional if you need aquatic physical therapy.
 However, something like a home swim spa can be a great transitional tool afterward for staying in shape.

 “We absolutely have patients who go out and purchase pools for their home because they’ve had such success with the therapies,” she said.
 And if you’re interested in swimming laps without installing a massive pool, swim spas are a great alternative.
 Schulte said in her opinion, spas with paddlewheel water current systems create an experience that’s truest to regular lap swimming.

 Aquatic exercise in a swim spa can be helpful for people with chronic conditions, but Schulte said it varies by person.
 For example, people with multiple sclerosis should avoid a swim spa because warm water can exacerbate symptoms, while people with arthritis tend to prefer a pool that is around 90 degrees Fahrenheit.